zigdanis/GrowingUp/Readme.md

 iOS app for viewing current age in time components format.

-Project build with MVP + Clean architecture.
+Project built using MVP + Clean architecture patterns.

 It has Unit Tests.